How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Derivation of the mesoscopic model

 where the spike trains $\dot Z_i(t)$ have stochastic intensities $\phi(h_i(t^-))$.
 Furthermore, $\zeta_i(t)$ are independent Gaussian white noises obeying $\langle\zeta_i(t)\zeta_j(t')\rangle=\delta_{ij}\delta(t-t')$.

-Equation~\eqref{eq:annealed-network-model} represents an effective, fully connected network with rescaled synaptic efficacy $w/N=pJ$ and additional dynamic noise whose intensity is proportional to the variance $\sigma_w^2$ of the coupling strengths $w_{ij}$ (cf. Eq.~\eqref{eq:sigma_w}).
+Equation~\eqref{eq:annealed-network-model} represents an effective, fully connected network with rescaled synaptic efficacy $w/N=pJ$ and additional dynamic noise whose intensity is proportional to the variance $\sigma_w^2$ of the coupling strengths $w_{ij}$.
 Therefore, the dynamics is the same as the mean-connectivity network, Eq.~\eqref{eq:1st-order-net-micro}, but with an additional noise term that captures the fluctuations caused by the random connectivity.
 This representation also reveals the distinct effects of finite network size ($N<\infty$) and random dilution ($p<1$) on the recurrent synaptic fluctuations.
 First, the stochastic input spikes from all neurons in the network contribute a common synaptic input current proportional to the population activity (third term on the right-hand side of Eq.~\eqref{eq:annealed-network-model}), which is stochastic for finite $N$ and thus exposes the coherent part of the synaptic fluctuations.
 More precisely, the population activity has conditional mean $r(t)$ (given all input potentials $h_i(t^-)$, $i=1,\dotsc,N$) and finite-size fluctuations of order $N^{-1/2}$ because the spike trains $\dot Z_i(t)$ are conditionally Poisson (given $h_i(t^-)$) with conditional mean $r(t)$.

 In contrast, the last term of Eq.~\eqref{eq:annealed-network-model} contains a Gaussian white noise $\zeta_i(t)$ that is independent for each neuron, and thus represents the incoherent part of the synaptic fluctuations.
-Because the noise intensity is proportional to $\sigma_w^2=w^2(1-p)/p$, the noise term captures the effect of the quenched random connectivity ($\sigma_w^2>0$), and, specifically, the random dilution ($p<1$).
+This incoherent noise captures the effect of the random connectivity ($\sigma_w^2>0$), and, specifically, the random dilution ($p<1$).
 It therefore vanishes in the limit of fully connected, homogeneous networks ($p\to 1$, $\sigma_w^2\to 0$), in which case the mean-connectivity network is recovered.

-In the following, we assume a large network size $N$ such that a Gaussian approximation can be made: noting that $\Delta Z(t)$ is conditionally Poisson with mean and variance equal to $Nr(t)\Delta t$, the population activity can be approximated for large $N$ as
+In the following, we assume a large network size $N$ such that a diffusion approximation of the shot noise can be made: noting that $\Delta Z(t)$ is conditionally Poisson with mean and variance equal to $Nr(t)\Delta t$, the population activity can be approximated for large $N$ as